Dinohead/cifar10/README.md

 into directories.
 The "imageConverter.R" script was used to convert the train.csv file to a training direcotry with all images sorted and in the proper format.

 The images were then moved to the ubuntu machine by mounting a cifs volume.
+SCP could also be used.
 Actually moving the images over could be accomplished in a variety of ways and is left up to the user.